arista-eosext/PingCheck/README.md

 configuration files, because it automatically goes into configuration mode.

 Additional dependencies and caveats:
--This requires EOS SDK.
+- This requires EOS SDK.
--All new EOS releases include the SDK.
+- All new EOS releases include the SDK.
--Tested on EOS release 4.20.10 & 4.20.1
+- Tested on EOS release 4.22.3, 4.20.10 & 4.20.1
--VRFs are not supported in this release.

 ## Example